clauswilke/dataviz/docs/multi-panel_figures.md

 When datasets become large and complex, they often contain much more information than can reasonably be shown in a single figure panel.
 To visualize such datasets, it can be helpful to create multi-panel figures.
 These are figures that consist of multiple figure panels where each one shows some subset of the data.
 There are two distinct categories of such figures: 1.
 Small multiples are plots consisting of multiple panels arranged in a regular grid.
 Each panel shows a different subset of the data but all panels use the same type of visualization.
 2. Compound figures consist of separate figure panels assembled in an arbitrary arrangement (which may or may not be grid based) and showing entirely different visualizations, or possibly even different datasets.

 We have encountered both types of multi-panel figures in many places throughout this book.
 In general, these figures are intuitive and straightforward to interpret.
-However, when preparing such figures, there are a few issues we need to pay attention to, and the purpose of this chapter is to make you aware of these issues.
+However, when preparing such figures, there are a few issues we need to pay attention to, such as appropriate axis scaling, alignment, and consistency between separate panels.

 ## Small multiples